 The Municipal Property Assessment Corporation (MPAC) establishes property assessments for all properties in the Province of Ontario.
 MPAC establishes the property classes and assessment on an annual basis based on the market value at a set date.
-These assessments are set on a four year cycle with 2020 representing the fourth year of the four year cycle based on a valuation date of January 1, 2016.
-As a result of this re-assessment, as outlined in report FIN-02-2020 Analysis of Assessment update, there are assessment shifts between property tax classes (as well as in-class shifts) that will shift the 2020 tax burden amongst the County's property owners (for example, significant increases to farm assessed values).
-This shift has nothing to do with County decisions and the County has no control over these assessment shifts.
+These assessments are typically set on a four year cycle with 2020 representing the fourth year of the four year cycle based on a valuation date of

+January 1, 2016.
+As outlined in report FIN-01-2022 Analysis of Assessment update, the reassessment was delayed by the Province due to the COVID-19 pandemic.
+As a result, 2022 assessment values remain at the 2020 valuation.
+This delay has resulted in no shifts between property tax classes as a result of reassessment, as is typically seen (for example, significant increases to farm assessed values).